madebypixel02/42-Madrid-Cursus/ft_printf/README.md

 ```
 make all		Compiles the libftprintf.a file
-make test		Compiles ft_printf and libft with the main.c inside the tests/ folder.
+make test		Compiles ft_printf and libft with a custom main.
 Checks for leaks in Mac and Linux
 make test2		Another test from a fellow 42 student, also checks for leaks (Mac only)
 make bonus		Compiles all bonus files instead of the mandatory ones
 make norminette		Checks Norm for both printf and libft files